Integral transformation of Heun's equation and some applications: Introduction

 This paper is organized as follows: In section \ref{sec:MonInttr}, we investigate the transformation of the monodromy induced by Euler's integral transformation.
 In section \ref{sec:solmon}, we obtain some properties of solutions and monodromy of the Fuchsian differential equations $D_{y_1}(\theta _0, \theta _1, \theta _t, \theta _{\infty} ; \lambda ,\mu )$, $D_{y_1}(\tilde{\theta }_0, \tilde{\theta }_1, \tilde{\theta }_t, \tilde{\theta }_{\infty} ; \tilde{\lambda } ,\tilde{\mu } )$ and Heun's equations (Eqs.(\ref{Heun01}), (\ref{Heun02})).
-In section \ref{sec:polnonlog}, we have correspondences of polynomial-type solutions and non-branching solutions.
-In section \ref{sec:QSnonlogHeun}, we obtain integral representations of solutions of Heun's equation which have non-branching singularities by using polynomial-type solutions.
+In section \ref{sec:polnonlog}, we have correspondences of polynomial-type solutions and solutions such that one of the singularities is apparent.
+In section \ref{sec:QSnonlogHeun}, we obtain integral representations of solutions of Heun's equation which have apparent singularities by using polynomial-type solutions.
 In section \ref{sec:ell}, we translate the results to the elliptical representation of Heun's equation.
 In section \ref{sec:HeunFGIT}, we review results on finite-gap potentials and calculate the monodromy of the elliptical representation of Heun's equation for the case $l_0, l_1, l_2, l_3 \in \Zint +1/2$ and $l_0+l_1+l_2+l_3 \in 2\Zint +1$.
 In the appendix we provide the technical details.